fpvindia/fpv-docs/docs/01-introduction/drone-regulations-ind/_index.en.md

 ### RTH System & GeoFencing Capabilities
-Drones in the Micro category need to be equipped with the automated capability to return back to the pilot if they enter restricted airspace or places that they are not supposed to be flown into.
+Drones in the Micro category need to be equipped with the automated capability to return back to the pilot if they enter restricted airspace (also known as Controlled Airspace) or places that they are not supposed to be flown into.
 This too is a complicated requirement for us to achieve and we will be attempting this compliance only after large-scale adoption and support for this requirement in the drone building world.

 ### Flight Records and Logbooks
 Drone pilots are required to maintain clear and concise records of their flight sessions, including information about